Category: Art and Entertainment

 Turning to behind-the-camera employees, the gender gap is far more problematic.
 For every one working female director, writer, or producer, there are 4.9 working males in the same above-the-line gate-keeping positions.
 Stated in another way, only 8 percent of directors, 13.6 percent of writers, and 19.1 percent of producers were female across the 100 top-grossing films in 2008.
 These numbers are unsettling, as one way to diversify images on screen may be to vary the personnel responsible for making the content.
 In fact, this is exactly what our results showed.
 When one or more females are involved directing, writing, or producing, the number of females on screen increases substantially (see Figure 1).
 In the case of screenwriters, the presence of at least one female on the writing team was associated with a 14.3 percent increase in the percentage of female characters on screen.

 Unfortunately, there is another way to interpret these findings.
 Studio executives may be more likely to hire female directors or writers when developing female-centric storylines.
 Such narratives also may depict a higher percentage of females in the cast.
 Through the lens of this interpretation, female directors and writers may have substantially fewer options and less opportunity than their male counterparts to helm or pen a diverse range of stories across a variety of money making genres.
 This lack of opportunity, in turn, may affect females’ earning potential.
 Indeed, the recent Writers Guild Report shows that female screenwriters’ (in film) median income has been markedly less than white male screenwriters from 2003 to 2007.
-In the last year studied in the report (2007), females' median earnings were more than $40,000 less than white male' median earnings.
+In the last year studied in the report (2007), females' median earnings were more than $40,000 less than white males' median earnings.

 Not only are females lacking visibility in film, but they are often portrayed as pretty and dressed provocatively.
 Clearly, it is not a surprise that alluring and attractive characters fill the silver screen.
 The problem emerges, however, when this burden falls disproportionately on the shoulders of females.
 This is exactly what our data reveal.
 Females are more likely than males to be shown attractive, in sexy outfits, or partially naked (see Figure 2).
 Further, females are more likely than their male counterparts to possess a small or diminutive waist.
 Given the lack of clothing worn and narrow mid sections, the terms ‘cold’ and ‘hungry’ may be fitting descriptors for some of these female characters.
 Interestingly, no meaningful differences (5 percent or greater) by gender were observed for chest size or unrealistic body ideal.